 The level of interest in the site from the 50 or so visitors shows that the Project is a worthwhile one and will add considerably to Skipton’s heritage.
 Thanks to all who helped.

 At the July meeting of the Friends, we were able to discuss a detailed work plan with a view to getting working parties together to undertake various pieces of work for the Restoration Project.

-Geophysical survey to identify the Chapel remains.
+Geophysical survey (right) to identify the Chapel remains.
 Ann Wilkinson leading the work, with husband Stuart (right) and Peter Gallagher.

 The good summer weather has allowed a geophysics survey to be undertaken by Friends, who are also volunteers at Lister Lane Cemetery in Halifax.
 The aim was to see if we could identify the underground remains of the Chapel using the electricity resistivity equipment.
 There is nothing to identify it above ground, just a general idea of where it might have been using old maps.
 The 1891 Ordnance survey map in particular shows it – and the Mortuary site – quite clearly (see right).

 Following the work, it has now been possible to identify where the Chapel was on the site and the initial findings seem to show a small, two-cell building, which we will hopefully investigate at some stage in the future.

 In a letter to the former mayor, Mrs Robinson said: “It was a day I shall treasure.
 Never in my wildest dreams could I think this could happen to me in Skipton, my home town, after all these years.”
 Mr Parker, the council's chief officer, said: “She knew a tremendous amount about the town and how it had changed over the years.
 She had some very strong views on things that are happening locally, but most of all, she now knows exactly who and what lies behind the mysterious walls of Raikes Road Burial Ground.”